biodash/biodash.github.io/content/codeclub/S05E09/index.md

 ### Session goals

+-   Recap last week's material on aesthetic mappings and geom layers
+-   Learn about the difference between local and global aesthetic mappings
+-   See several additional aesthetic mappings (like `shape` and `fill`) and geoms (like `geom_boxplot` and `geom_violin`)
+-   See an example of a geom from an "extension" package to make a ridgeway plot

 ### Setting up

 The *ggplot2* package is one of the core *tidyverse* packages, so it's generally most convenient to load it along with the rest of the tidyverse: